 It stands to be said that any solution you use to soak anything that goes into your mouth should be discarded after each individual use, never reuse a soaking solution for multiple sessions.
-Keep in mind that this maydamage the bristles of your toothbrush, depending on the design and quality of the bristles, so use at your own risk.
+Keep in mind that this may damage the bristles of your toothbrush, depending on the design and quality of the bristles, so use at your own risk.

 The ADA says “There is insufficient clinical evidence to support that bacterial growth on toothbrushes will lead to specific adverse oral or systemic health effects.
 Read more about that here https://www.ada.org/en/member-center/oral-health-topics/toothbrushes

 If you have a special needs child or adult in your life, I realize the information above can be overwhelming to adhere to.
-You probably use a much more expensive speciality toothbrush or some other version of the best toothbrush for kids or adults that you can get your hands on.
+You probably use a much more expensive specialty toothbrush or some other version of the best toothbrush for kids or adults that you can get your hands on.

-Making oral care regular and routine is usually the number one hurdle in special needs oral care.
+Making their oral care regular and routine is usually the number one hurdle in special needs oral care.
 So start there and ask for help.
 There is a struggle often encountered between the caretaker performing the oral care and the special needs person wanting to do their own oral care.
-When it comes to these challenges the best strategy is to “Do Your Best” and don't worry about what you can't do.
+When it comes to these challenges the best strategy is to “Do Your Best” and don’t worry about what you can’t do.

 I do recommend for you to have a close relationship with your loved ones dental hygienist and dentist, because they will be more than happy to come alongside you in finding the best way to safely and hygienically perform oral care at home.